3ricsonn/Contoso-Sports_function-apps/README.md

 # Contoso Sport App: azure function apps
-the code for the azure function apps providing the beackend for our Contoso Sport App
+the code for the azure function apps, providing the backend for our Contoso Sport App